My Approach to Helping

 In 2014 I completed coach-specific training designed for and available only to professionals with graduate degrees in psychology at the College of Executive Coaching, approved by the American Psychological Association (APA) and accredited by the International Coach Federation (ICF), and became a Board Certified Coach (BCC) through the Center for Credentialing & Education (CEE).

-In my psychotherapy practice I took an integrative approach including four primary influences:
+In my psychotherapy and coaching practice I take an integrative approach including four primary influences:

 * Contemporary relational and intersubjective schools of psychodynamic psychotherapy

 * Transpersonal-contemplative perspectives, especially Buddhist psychology and vipassana meditation